View courses in

 SAR HP 737: Instrumentation for Analysis of Motion

-Undergraduate Prerequisites: familiarity with Windows and biomechanical analysis of movement, or consent of instructor.
+Undergraduate Prerequisites: Familiarity with Windows and biomechanical analysis of movement.
+Consent of the instructor needed for 4 credit lab portion.

 SAR HP 770: Health Care Management - PT